helium/HIP/0061-poc-witness-ip-check.md

 - Rewards of other known spoofed hotspots decreasing

-- Number of spoofed hotspots decreasing, as these are sold to honest users and become legit

 - Number of hotspots with IP in different country than their location decreasing

-- Number of hotspots witnessing hotspots with the same IP decreasing

 - Legit hotspots' rewards increasing

-- Hotspots' retail prices decreasing

 - People sharing their respectful spoofing-related criticism on Reddit decreasing